Empedocles lived 2500 years ago, soon after the dawn of scientific thought in Ancient Greece.

 Empedocles’ four elements came to be known as the Aristotelian Elements.

 For over two millennia people believed these elements were the basis of all matter.
 The theory had incredible staying power.
-Eventually the work of rational, evidence-based experimenters such as Robert Boyle and Antoine Lavoisier relegated the importance of the four elements to that of a mere historical curiosity.
+Eventually the work of rational, evidence-based experimenters such as Robert Boyle and Antoine Lavoisier relegated the importance of the four elements to a historical curiosity.

 Conservation of Mass-Energy